 - 1st Defense: If in the situation of a dog bite or attack, remember to never panic or run.
 Make sure you are able to cover your face, neck and look for objects to stand on or to shield yourself between you and the dog.

 - Using Weapons or Objects: Be prepared, act defensively.
 Before you go on a walk or jog, bring something you can defend yourself with, in case of a dog bite or attack.
 Pepper spray, pepper gel, or mace can be carried with you in the event a dog attacks.
 It can also be helpful in the event of being mugged or targeted by humans.
 You can find personal defense items that can help you prevent a dog attack in its tracks.
 With all types and varieties of items for joggers, delivery people, hunters, and so on.
 Do your research, and make sure you are prepared when a Rottweiler, another breed, or animal attacks.

 - Do Whatever It Takes: If time is going by, wounds and injuries are being inflicted, take any means necessary.
 When in a fight for your life, use anything you have to get to safety.
 Calling for help, fighting back, using weapons or objects to prevent the dog from continuing to attack.

 Why Should You Seek Medical Attention After a Rottweiler Attack?

-Rottweilers, other dog breeds, as well as any animal has the possibility of encountering diseases which can alter their thought process, temperament and overall health and safety to other animals and humans.
-According to the Centers for Disease Control and Prevention (CDC), "rabies is a preventable disease, often transmitted through the bite of a rabid animal."
+Rottweilers, other dog breeds, as well as any other animals have the possibility of encountering diseases that can alter their thought process, temperament, and overall health and safety to other animals and humans.
+According to the Centers for Disease Control and Prevention (CDC), “rabies is a preventable disease, often transmitted through the bite of a rabid animal.”

 Documenting Your Rottweiler Dog Bite Injuries